tahiyar7/Excel-Analytics/README.md

 NPV (Net Present Value): Calculates the net present value of an investment based on a series of periodic cash flows and a discount rate.
 IRR (Internal Rate of Return): Determines the internal rate of return for a series of cash flows.
 PMT (Payment): Calculates the payment for a loan based on constant payments and a constant interest rate.
-RATE: Returns the interest rate per period of an annuity.
+RATE: Returns the interest rate per period of an annuity.<br />
 2. Statistical Functions
 These functions help in statistical analysis, allowing data analysts and scientists to perform various statistical calculations.